michigan-musicer/michigan-musicer.github.io/_posts/2024-04-26-teffie-ai-for-tefl.md

   - ai
 ---

-Summary and analysis of Teffie, a portable, 100% open-source generative AI teaching assistant for the foreign language classroom.
+**Professional:** summary and analysis of Teffie, a portable, 100% open-source generative AI teaching assistant for the foreign language classroom.

 This is meant to be a longer, detailed writeup broken up into smaller, more easily digestible chunks.
 Jump to a desired section using the table of contents below.